puppetlabs/puppet-docs/CONTRIBUTING.md

 * For metaparameter.html, look in `lib/puppet/type.rb` and search for `newmetaparam(:NAME)`.
 * For report.html, look in `lib/puppet/reports/NAME.rb`.
 * For type.html, look in `lib/puppet/type/NAME.rb` or `lib/puppet/provider/NAME/PROVIDER.rb`.
     * If you find something wrong with the **provider features** (the big tables with Xs in them), please just file a bug report instead; fixing them is kind of complicated.
-(See [Puppet issue 18426](https://projects.puppetlabs.com/issues/18426) and commit 5563d0c2 in this repo.)

 ## Should I Also Edit the Old Frozen Versions?